rapid-sensemaking-framework/rsf-runner/README.md

 ## Principles

 The tools should offer participants in processes as much transparency into the process as makes sense for the use case.
 In most cases, all the participants should have the results of the entire process, rather than constrict the results to the facilitator.
-The process should benefit everyone.
+The process should benefit everyone, and be non value extractive in its approach to working with data.